the-eduek/edenDogs/README.md

 - The application is hosted on Netlify.

 - The code is hosted on GitHub and git commits show my progress in building the application.

+### Improvements
+- The search feature could also include breed options